Kuala Lumpur: Where Modern Marvels Meet Timeless Charm

 Parks & Green Spaces

-KLCC Park at the base of the Petronas Towers offers an urban oasis with jogging paths, a children’s playground, and a lake that hosts nightly fountain shows with the towers as backdrop.
+The 92-hectare Lake Gardens (Perdana Botanical Garden) near Parliament House includes the KL Bird Park (over 3,000 birds from 200 species in Southeast Asia’s largest walk-in aviary), the Butterfly Park (over 6,000 butterflies from 120 species), and the Deer Park.
+KLCC Park at the base of the Petronas Towers offers an urban oasis with jogging paths, a children’s playground, and the lake fountain shows that run nightly with the towers as backdrop.

 Shopping & Markets